 Like most spiders, the male of the yellow sac species is smaller than the female, but males will typically have longer leg spans.
 Yellow sac spiders can grow up to ⅝ of an inch long, but many are even smaller.
 Aside from a darker color around the mouthparts, yellow sac spiders do not typically have distinctive markings on their bodies, instead presenting a more uniform color and appearance.
 Some will have a dark stripe down the middle of the abdomen, but some will simply be a solid yellowish color.

 Yellow sac spiders are active and aggressive nocturnal hunters.
 They do not spin webs to catch their prey; they only create silken spheres in which to retreat during the daytime and wait for nightfall.
-A new retreat is built every day by the creature.
-At night, yellow sac spiders are smaller insects, bugs, and other spiders.
+The most common prey of yellow sac spiders are smaller insects, bugs, and other spiders.
 Yellow sacs enjoy the cover of leaf debris and shrubbery, but they are also commonly found in trees when they are hunting or evading a predator.

 Are Yellow Sac Spiders Dangerous?

 The majority of spider bites in the United States are attributed to yellow sac spiders.
 The high frequency of bites from this species is due to the prevalence of yellow sacs in the country and their unusually aggressive nature.
 If yellow sacs get near humans, they will not hesitate to bite and inject venom, even if the attack is unprovoked.